-Nurx™ does not currently offer this pill.
-Feel free to check out more FAQs below, review our list of generic alternatives, and talk to our team to learn how you can get your first pack for FREE.See Ortho-Novum 7/7/7 Website for full product details
+Our team at Nurx can prescribe Ortho-Novem 7/7/7 at special request, or can offer the generic equivalent Nortrel 7/7/7 for as low as $0 with insurance or as little as $25 without insurance.
+Feel free to check out more FAQs below, review our list of generic alternatives, and talk to our team to learn how you can get your first pack.

 If you change your mind about having a baby, not to worry.
 Hormone-based birth control only affects your fertility while you're taking it.
 Most women are fully fertile again within a couple months of stopping.

 Depression is often caused by hormone imbalances.
 While depression is a possibility, there's also the chance that the hormones in birth control pills can improve your mood.
 It's all very personal.
 Just be self-aware about your mood and keep a close eye on any changes, good or bad.

 While hormone-based birth control pills have been known to cause acne, it's actually pretty likely that it will help with existing skin problems you may have.
 In fact, for years, dermatologists have been prescribing birth control pills just to help with their patients' acne problems.